Today I am going to be reviewing Shoyeido King’s Aroma incense sticks.

 The product description says:

 An elegant blend of fine sandalwood and herbs.
 King’s Aroma exudes the sophistication and ease of a bygone era.

 The main scents are listed as agarwood, sandalwood, patchouli, but there are clearly other materials contained within, as the ‘herbs’ stated within the description don’t seem to be specifically mentioned.

 King’s Aroma Review

 The first thing you smell upon lighting this incense is the quality sandalwood used in the formulation.
-This isn’t some cheap sandalwood, but likely high-quality sandalwood from Mysore, India.
+This isn’t some cheap sandalwood, but likely high-quality sandalwood from the Mysore region of India.